These types of accommodation include:

 How to appeal to the municipality

 You can appeal if you disagree with the municipality's decision.
-This applies both if you disagree with the scope of the services you are offered and if your application is rejected.
+This applies both if you disagree with the scope of the services you are offered, the way they are offered, and if your application is rejected.
 The municipality will then provide guidance on how to appeal.
+Your appeal must be sent to the municipality.

 There is a patient and user ombudsman in every county.
-Amongst other things, the patient and user ombudsman can help you with:
+Amongst other things, the patient and user ombudsman can assist you with:

 - Information on application and appeal procedures.